Machine Unlearning of Features and Labels

 \subsection{Calculating Updates Efficiently}

 To apply second-order updates in practice, we have to avoid storing the Hessian matrix $H$ explicitly and still be able to compute $H^{-1}v$.
-To this end, we rely on the scheme proposed by \citet{AgaBulHaz17} to compute expressions of the form $H^{-1}v$ that only requires to calculate $Hv$ and avoids storing $H^{-1}$.
-So called \emph{Hessian-Vector-Products} (HVPs) allow us to calculate $Hv$ efficiently by making use of the linearity of the gradient
+To this end, we rely on the scheme proposed by \citet{AgaBulHaz17} for computing expressions of the form $H^{-1}v$.
+This scheme requires to only calculate $Hv$ and avoids storing $H^{-1}$.
+The resulting \emph{Hessian-Vector-Products} (HVPs) allow us to calculate $Hv$ efficiently by making use of the linearity of the gradient